apple/swift-numerics/Sources/ComplexModule/Documentation.docc/Complex.md

 # ``Complex``

-## Real and imaginary parts
+A Complex number type that conforms to ``AlgebraicField`` (so all the normal arithmetic operations are available) and ``ElementaryFunctions`` (so all the usual math functions are available).

-A `Complex` value is represented with two `RealType` values, corresponding to the real and imaginary parts of the number:
+A `Complex` value is represented with two `RealType` values, corresponding to the real and imaginary parts of the number.

+You can access these Cartesian components using the real and imaginary properties.

 ```swift
 let z = Complex(1,-1) //  1 - i